-- 3. Dinner.
+- 2. Noon Meal.
+Lunch reimbursement may be claimed only if the employee is in travel status and is performing required work more than thirty-five (35) miles from his/her temporary or permanent work station and the work assignment extends over the normal noon meal period. - 3.
+Dinner.
 Dinner reimbursement may be claimed only if the employee is away from home station in a travel status overnight, or is required to remain in travel status until after 7:00 p.m. - 4.
 There shall be no reimbursement for the costs of any meal where the cost of such meal is included in the lodging, transportation or conference costs.
 The exception would be a documented need for a special diet. - B. Except for the metropolitan areas listed below, the maximum reimbursement for meals, including tax and gratuity, shall be:

-Breakfast --- \$7.00 Lunch --- \$9.00 Dinner --- \$15.00
+Breakfast \$ 9.00

+Lunch \$11.00

+Dinner \$16.00